cloner174/R-Learning-Course/README.md

     ```
 2. Explore the `Scripts` folder for the step-by-step guides in R.

-3. Check the `Completed Versions` folder(named DONE in here) to compare your answers and learn from the solutions provided.
+3. Check the Completed Versions folder(named `DONE` ) to compare your answers and learn from the solutions provided.